 Important Time Frames

 Whilst events of this nature may have occurred many years ago this does not prevent the commencement of court proceedings.
 Extension to the normal time frames can be allowed for several reasons.
-Detailed advice should be taken in this regard and delay should be avoided if any form of legal action is being considered.
+Furthermore, detailed advice should be taken in this regard and delay should be avoided if any form of legal action is being considered.